pybamm-team/PyBaMM/CONTRIBUTING.md

 ## Coding style guidelines

 PyBaMM follows the [PEP8 recommendations](https://www.python.org/dev/peps/pep-0008/) for coding style.
 These are very common guidelines, and community tools have been developed to check how well projects implement them.
+We recommend using pre-commit hooks to check your code before committing it.
+See [installing and using pre-commit](https://github.com/pybamm-team/PyBaMM/blob/develop/CONTRIBUTING.md#installing-and using-pre-commit) section for more details.

 ### Flake8